Vankhama

 Vankhama (1906-1970) was a traditional writer, composer and poet from Mizoram, India.
-He is known in Mizo literature for a unique lyrical style.
-He composed over 50 song.
+He is known in Mizo literature for his distinctive lyrical style.
+He composed over 50 songs along his career.
 Among his famous works are Tlaizawng Par, Nunrawng Hmelṭha, Rimawi Ram and Mizo Vaihlo.
+He is the first Mizo to have mastered the violin, which he popularized throughout Mizoram.
 He received much of his musical training from the British Christian missionaries in Mizoram.

 Personal

-He was born in Diarkhai village.
-His father was the first Mizo pastor Vanchhunga.
-He studied in various places including Shillong, Silchar and Calcutta (now Kolkata).
-He is also father of two well known mizo singers Vanhlupuii and Vanlalruati.
+Vankhama was born in Diarkhai village.
+His father was the first Mizo pastor, Vanchhunga.
+He studied in various places, including Shillong, Silchar and Calcutta (now Kolkata).
+In his family life he was married to Pi Laldengi.
+He is also the father of two well known Mizo singers, Vanhlupuii and Vanlalruati.

 Songs

-Vankhama was the first Mizo Musician who brought the violin and Hawaiian Guitar from Kolkata in 1926, soon local craftsman started making guitars locally.
+Vankhama was the first Mizo Musician to bring the violin and the Hawaiian Guitar from Kolkata in 1926.
+This quickly prompted local craftsmen to make guitars locally.

 Some of his more famous works are: